th-nuernberg/kaldi-customization/README.md

 # Kaldi Customization
-This is the main repository of the IT-Project "Missing Title".
+This is the main repository of the IT-Project "Cloud Orchestrated Customized Speech Recognition".
-The [report](https://git.informatik.fh-nuernberg.de/kaldi/documentation/blob/master/report/report.pdf) with additional information is stored in the [documentation repository](https://git.informatik.fh-nuernberg.de/kaldi/documentation).

 ## Quick start & initial setup guide
 ### Requirements